oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 the Level-Zero API.
 The Level-Zero API is intended for providing explicit controls needed by higher-level runtime APIs and libraries.

-While heavily influenced by other low-level APIs, such as OpenCL, the Level-Zero APIs are designed to evolve independently.
-While heavily influenced by GPU archtiecture, the Level-Zero APIs are designed to be supportable across different compute device architectures, such as FPGAs, Deep learning accelerators, etc.
+While initially influenced by other low-level APIs, such as OpenCL and Vulkan, the Level-Zero APIs are designed to evolve independently.
+While initially influenced by GPU archtiecture, the Level-Zero APIs are designed to be supportable across different compute device architectures, such as FPGAs, CSAs, etc.

 Devices
 -------